liqd/adhocracy-plus/docs/languages_and_translations.md

 Push updated source file with new strings to transifex to be be translated (Note: commented out strings will not be ignored by transifex, but handled as normal source strings, so remove them before from source files)

+(If you do this the first time, you might need to [generate an API token](https://docs.transifex.com/account/authentication) and add it in the terminal.
+It will be automatically stored in your `~/.transifexrc`)

 `tx push -s`

 Commit and push message files to github